 Break times and lunchtimes will be staggered to ensure that groups of children are kept separate all day.
 Each year group will have a box of equipment that they can use at play and lunchtimes which will be cleaned daily.
 Fruit or vegetables will be provided for those in Reception and KS1 and children in KS2 should bring their snack in a labelled pot, or disposable packaging.
-Shared play equipment (such as table tennis tables, outdoor music instruments etc.) will not be in use during Term 1.
+The Trim trail will be back in use on a weekly class rota system.
+The class will have use of the trim trail for a week at a time and the time between Friday and Monday allows for it to be risk free for a new class on the Monday morning.